ganchix/testcontainers-java-module-ganache/README.md

 ```

 ### Considerations
-To obtain the data of addresses and privates keys of console log we implemented a custom log consumer [LogGanacheExtractorConsumer] (src/main/java/io/github/ganchix/ganache/LogGanacheExtractorConsumer.java),
+To obtain the data of addresses and privates keys of console log we implemented a custom log consumer [LogGanacheExtractorConsumer](src/main/java/io/github/ganchix/ganache/LogGanacheExtractorConsumer.java),
 if you overwrite it this information will not be extracted.